jgamblin/arethesebad/readme.md

 ### Are These Bad?

-Are These Bad is a python script that will automatically lookup all files contained in a directory on virustotal.com.
+Are These Bad? is a python script that will automatically lookup all files contained in a directory on virustotal.com.
 I wrote this to quickly check portable media on my rasbperry pi for known viruses.

 # Usage